amplifyeyecare-logo-base2-icon

 There may be cases where a child receives a diagnosis of ADHD when they actually have an underlying vision problem.
 But it is also equally possible that we could have concurrent diagnoses which means we could have a child who has a diagnosis of ADHD, as well as an underlying vision problem.
 An example of this would be the study that Dr. Grant did where he found a threefold increase in the likelihood of a child with ADHD also having convergence insufficiency, and vice versa.
 Therefore, the ultimate recommendation of that study was for those with ADHD diagnoses to have their vision checked to rule out any underlying vision problems, such as convergence insufficiency or another eye teaming disorder.

-Schedule your visit with our eye doctors for a pediatric eye exam by visiting our reputable optometry clinic in Hixson, attracting patients from nearby Chattanooga, Cleveland, and Middle Valley.
+Schedule your visit with our eye doctors for a pediatric eye exam at our trusted optometry clinic in Hixson, catering to patients from Chattanooga, Cleveland, and Middle Valley.
 Call (423) 321-8233 or fill out this form to make an appointment today.

 Visit a Vision Therapy optometrist at an Amplify EyeCare practice near you: